-As an early years teacher, I have taught for many years at a school in Brisbane, Australia that has predominantly Asian students, many of whom are from non-English speaking backgrounds.
+As an early years teacher, I have taught for many years at a school in Brisbane, Australia that has predominantly Asian students.
+Many of my students are from non-English speaking backgrounds.
 Every day in my class we sing songs, recite nursery rhymes, listen and move to music.

 I am always amazed by how quickly my non-English speaking students learn to understand and speak English.
-I’ve often thought that their language learning is fast tracked by regular exposure to music – a theory that is backed by a recent study in which experts discovered music helps children learn foreign languages.
+I’ve often thought that regular exposure to music fast tracks their language learning.
+A recent study backs this theory, as experts discovered music helps children learn foreign languages.

 When can I start teaching my child English through music?